How To Grow Onions From Onions

 Read more

 Next, divide the onion bottom into four sections and insert toothpicks halfway into each side, spacing them evenly.
-Hang the onion bottom over a small bowl of water so that the bottom just touches the water's surface.

 Read more

-Place the setup in a sunny spot or near a sunny window.
+After that, place the setup in a sunny spot or near a sunny window.
 In about 3-4 days, you should see small, white roots growing from the bottom of the onion.

 Read more